-They need to be taught to prove and push for more answers.
+They need to be taught to push for more answers.
 So when children ask “Why”? -- Don’t respond with a pat answer.
 Ask, “What do you think?
 Or “Why do you think that’s so?”
 Or, “I’m not sure; let’s look it up.”

 The goal is to spark their curiosity so that it becomes fun to learn new information.